An Early Educator’s Guide to Objective Observation

 Map out your approach to objective observation

 Supporting a child and their educational growth involves more than instilling knowledge.
 It also requires observing and assessing their progress to make well-informed decisions to guide their future learning.
-Through objective observation you can determine if a child needs additional support or if your teaching methods need to be adjusted.
+Through objective observation, you can determine if a child needs additional support or if your teaching methods need adjustment.

 When you observe, document, and analyze this information, you can be thoughtful and proactive in planning the next steps in a child's education.